tatdz/milkyway2/README.md

 ## 🎯 Usage Guide

+### For Users: Network Monitoring & Risk Assessment

-### 1. Connect Your Wallet
+1. **Connect Your Wallet**
-Click "Connect Wallet" in the header and approve the connection with your SubWallet or Polkadot.js extension.
+   - Click "Connect Wallet" in the header and approve the connection with your SubWallet or Polkadot.js extension

-### 2. Monitor Validators
+   - Access all features across Polkadot, Kusama, and parachains

+2. **Monitor Validators**
    - Navigate to the **Validators** page to view real-time validator performance
    - Use filters to find validators by risk level (Good/Neutral/Bad)
    - Click "View suggested action" for personalized recommendations

-### 3. Submit Anonymous Reports
+3. **Submit Anonymous Reports**
    - Click "Report Incident" on any problematic validator
    - Generate a zero-knowledge proof to maintain anonymity
    - Submit verified reports to help protect the network

-### 4. Track Governance
+4. **Track Governance**
    - Visit the **Governance** page for active referendum monitoring
    - View voting progress and community participation metrics
    - Stay informed about important network decisions

+5. **View Validator Communications**
+   - Access the **Message Feed** to see unlocked validator communications
+   - Review transparent post-unlock messages about network incidents and coordination

+### For Validators: Secure Communication & Risk Management

+1. **Access Validator Messaging**
+   - Navigate to **Validator Messaging** in the sidebar
+   - Connect your validator wallet for identity verification

+2. **Generate Encryption Keys**
+   - Use the **Key Management** tab to generate secure AES-256 and Ed25519 keys
+   - Export keys for backup or import existing validator group keys

+3. **Send Encrypted Messages**
+   - Use the **Send Messages** tab to compose encrypted communications
+   - Messages are cryptographically signed and stored on Passet chain
+   - Choose between blockchain or database storage options

+4. **Coordinate Risk Response**
+   - Securely communicate about network incidents, slash events, or governance issues
+   - Messages remain encrypted until governance unlock events make them publicly viewable
+   - Enable transparent post-incident analysis while maintaining operational privacy

 ## 🛠️ Development